LocalEpi/LEMMA-Forecasts/README.md

 The .xlsx files have quantile forecasts of hospitalization, ICU and deaths due to COVID-19.
 The .pdf files have plots with these same forecasts, along with posterior distributions of the model parameters.

+Note: Except for San Francisco, our forecasts are not adjusted for mutual aid transfers between counties.

 ## Contributors
 LEMMA is a collaborative effort between experts in Medicine, Public Health, and Data Science, including but not limited to